ceeoinnovations/prev-ceeoinnovations/_projects/SymbIOTics.markdown

 # SymbIOTics
 ##  an IoT Platform Designed for Elementary School Classrooms

-SymbIOTics is an Internet of Things platform designed for elementary school students.
+aaa SymbIOTics is an Internet of Things platform designed for elementary school students.
 It was developed as an undergraduate senior honors thesis as a way to introduce elementary school students to the Internet of Things by allowing them to build their own smart connected products.
 </div>

 <!--document creates a grid of documents--------------------->